Annual Performance Review Employee Self Evaluation Examples

 Taking the time to do some behind-the-scenes work can make conducting your self-evaluation much easier.
 If you know that the annual performance review season is coming up, getting yourself set up with the right documents, notes on where you’ve succeeded and struggled, and any customer or manager acclamations will prepare you in advance.

-Even if your supervisor sprung the performance review on you at the last minute, there are still a few steps you can take to prepare a positive self-evaluation.
+Even if your supervisor sprung the performance review on you at the last minute, you can still take a few steps to prepare a positive self-evaluation.

 1. Understand how management will use it